ammrat13/ammrat13.github.io/_posts/2020-08-08-logistic_parameters_virus.md

 Recently, I've been working on invent**summer**, a part of [inventXYZ](https://inventxyz.com).
 It's run by my friend and some of his classmates, and I highly suggest checking them out - they're doing great things.
-Either way, given when this was happening, it's unsurprising that one of the projects in invent**summer** revolved around the Coronavirus.
+Either way, given this was written when the Coronavirus outbreak was happening, it's unsurprising that one of the projects in invent**summer** revolved around it.
 Specifically, we were guided through building a stochastic simulator for modeling the spread of a virus in a city.
 The model itself was very simple, but it still showed some important features of virus transmission.

 ![A GIF of how the simulation modelled spread](/assets/2020/08/08/runthrough.gif) In particular, the curve of the total number of affected people to date